kkamkou/node-gelf-pro/README.md

 ### Adapters

+To provide predictable behaviour, all adapters do **NOT** re-use the socket connection.
+There are multiple ([1](https://github.com/kkamkou/node-gelf-pro/pull/68), [2](https://github.com/fdelayen/node-gelf-pro/commit/b52b4b6b1ff26772314b8673dd6fd724c0937caa)) variants available which you can borrow from (and create a new adapter).

 - UDP (with deflation and chunking)
   - Input: `GELF UDP`
 - TCP
   - Input: `GELF TCP` (with `Null frame delimiter`)
 - TCP via TLS(SSL)
   - Input: `GELF TCP` (with `Null frame delimiter` and `Enable TLS`)

+> *(hint)* withing more or less stable network (which is most likely) I would recommend using the "udp" adapter.
+I would also recommend it for an average to high-loaded projects.
+For sensitive information "tcp-tls" adapter is recommended.

 ### Configuration
 ```javascript